wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-release-notes.md

 
 	* China North
 	* China East
-* HDInsight version 1.6 (HDP 1.1 and Hadoop 1.0.3) and HDInsight version 2.1 (HDP1.3 and Hadoop 1.2) are being removed from the Azure Management Portal.
+* HDInsight version 1.6 (HDP 1.1 and Hadoop 1.0.3) and HDInsight version 2.1 (HDP1.3 and Hadoop 1.2) are being removed from the Azure  portal  Classic Management Portal .
 You can continue to create Hadoop clusters for these versions by using the Azure PowerShell cmdlet, [New-AzureRmHDInsightCluster](http://msdn.microsoft.com/zh-cn/library/dn593744.aspx) or by using the [HDInsight SDK](http://msdn.microsoft.com/zh-cn/library/azure/dn469975.aspx).
-Please refer to the [HDInsight component versioning](/documentation/articles/hdinsight-component-versioning-v1) page for more information.
+Please refer to the [HDInsight component versioning](/documentation/articles/hdinsight-component-versioning-v1/) page for more information.
 * Hortonworks Data Platform (HDP) changes in this release:

 <table border="1">